spack/spack-tutorial/tutorial_packaging.rst

 example, you could use the spec to query information about how a package's dependencies were built, or what compiler was being used, or what version of a package is being installed.
-Full documentation can be found in the :ref:`packaging-guide`, but here's some quick snippets with common queries:
+Full documentation can be found in the `Packaging Guide <https://spack.readthedocs.io/en/latest/packaging_guide.html#packaging-guide>`_, but here's some quick snippets with common queries:

 - Am I building ``mpileaks`` version ``1.1`` or greater?